 So, the respondent walked to the arranged spot in a forest, but no car was waiting for him there.
 Although he kept calling the “agent”, he couldn’t reach him via phone and at some point his phone run out of battery.
 He therefore kept walking through the forest, but later decided to sleep and continue in the morning because he got lost and couldn’t see anything in the dark:

 “I cannot describe how freezing it was that night because, I guess it was under zero, my whole body was shivering.
 I did have a sleeping or anything because according to that man’s offer, he would take me after 20 min.
 In that time, I did not think I would need a sleeping bag with me.
 It was freezing, it was entering in my bones.
 At 5 o’clock, I started to move again.”

 On the next morning around 11 am, he reached a small town in Croatia, where he wanted to charge his phone and get in contact again with the Bosnian “agent”.
 But he immediately raised attention from a local Croatian old man, who called the police.
 When he noticed two officers in blue uniforms arriving in a civil car, he tried to hide behind a van on the street.
 He could hear one officer asking a local boy whether he could see a person on the move around, because they were searching for him.
 The respondent supposes that the boy pointed behind a van because he was scared to lie.
-The officer walked behind the van where John was hiding, and shouted at him:
+The officer walked behind the van where the respondent was hiding, and shouted at him:

 “What are you doing here?”